 There is something menacing about the darkest depths of the Earth.
 Just below the crust is a world of total blackness that stretches for hundreds of miles, far beyond the reach of light.
 Most people never see further than a few feet into the ground, but there are a couple very deep holes in this world that offer up a glimpse of what's hiding below.
 The deepest holes on Earth are as magnificent as they are phobia-inducing.
 It's pretty normal to be afraid of heights, but these pictures of horrifyingly deep holes prove that it's possible to be afraid of depths as well.
 Check out these scary deep holes, but be careful to watch your step.

 The Guatemala Sinkhole Was One Of The Deepest Sinkholes In History

 In 2010, a sinkhole opened up in Guatemala City that reached 300 feet deep - one of the largest human-made sinkholes ever.
-It was created thanks to a number of contributing factors - including leakage from sewer pipes, a tropical storm, and a volcanic eruption.
-The hole killed 15 people, and affected more than 300 people.
+It was created thanks to a number of contributing factors, including leakage from sewer pipes, a tropical storm, and a volcanic eruption.
+The hole killed 15 people, and affected more than 300 others.

 Mariana Trench Is Deeper Than Mt.
 Everest

 Welcome to the deepest point on Earth, the Mariana Trench in the Pacific Ocean.
 Only three people have very been to the bottom, one of whom is acclaimed filmmaker James Cameron.
 The lowest point of this trench is known as Challenger Deep, and it is approximately seven miles from the surface.
 It is one of the harshest environments known to man, more difficult to reach than space itself.
 While the trench is under environmental protection from the US government, it the unfortunate victim of heavy pollution.
 Leave it to humans to pollute somewhere that is almost impossible for people to actually go to.